What is it that makes us feel so passionate about life when we are helping others?

-There must be something more to volunteering than the oft said "it makes us feel good to DO good."
-I believe it goes deeper.
+There must be something more to volunteering than the oft said "it makes us feel good to do good."

 When the chicks fly the coop we lose the built-in community that comes with raising a brood.
 Gone are the sports team gatherings, the school plays and scout meetings.

 The phone calls requesting help sewing costumes, baking cookies and manning the snack shack come to a screeching halt.
 It can get kind of lonely.

-Those endless hours we spent wiping butts, drilling vocabulary words and staying awake past curfew cry out to be filled by some significant new endeavors.
+Those endless hours we spent wiping butts, drilling vocabulary words, and staying awake past curfew cry out to be filled by some significant new endeavors.

 I believe that it is vitally important that we do so.

 But with all the distractions of parenthood, I personally found it increasingly difficult to find the time to make the world a better place.

 But as any mother of two toddlers can attest, eloquently conversing on the phone is out of the question.
-The last thing I wanted to do was subject a parent in crisis to MY screaming rug rats.
+The last thing I wanted to do was subject a parent in crisis to my screaming rug rats.
 With this in mind I took the middle-of-the-night shift.

 It wasn't that I didn't feel sufficiently trained or that I wasn't up to the task -- it was my "What If…" gene kicking into high gear.

 What if I don't wake up if the phone rings?
 What if somebody calls with a problem not covered in the handbook?
 What if I was in the middle of a pizza dream?

 Someone with the proper resources printed on a sheet and a calm demeanor.
 It was extremely rewarding and well worth the loss of sleep.

-I still catch him proudly surfing the 'net looking up stats on his former players careers.
+I still catch him proudly surfing the 'net looking up stats on his former players' careers.
 He's got a few guys playing college ball on scholarship -- something he's extremely proud of.

 Even though I was itching to get out into the larger world, I realized that raising children was community service in its own right.

 When the built-in volunteering opportunities fly the coop, many empty nesters find themselves out of touch.
 Volunteering is a great way to get back out there -- it's nourishing AND builds character, even at our age.

-When our nest first emptied, we found ourselves in a new town, in a state we had never lived in -- we knew absolutely
+When our nest first emptied, we found ourselves in a new town, in a state we had never lived in -- we knew absolutely no one.

 There is always a way to make yourself useful in a campaign -- answering phones, errand running, making coffee, assembling signs, knocking on doors, entering information on computers, and on and on.

 The "What Ifs…" were buzzing out of control as I tiptoed up the front walk.

 What if someone yells at me?
 What if I say something wrong?
 What if I have spinach in my teeth?

 Campaigns are a wonderful way to meet people with a similar outlook on life.
 I highly recommend it.
 Not only did we help put a first-rate individual in office, we soon had more friends than we knew what to do with.
-We found ourselves being invited to restaurants, game nights, concerts and all those wonderful things that tie a person into a community.
+We found ourselves being invited to restaurants, game nights, concerts and all those wonderful things that tie a person to a community.

 Every one of these endeavors is going to expand your horizons, I promise.
 You will make new friends, have great conversations and feel really good about yourself.

-You could be doing something noble while you're at it.
+And you'll be doing something noble while you're at it.